-Those who live in assisted living typically need little assistance with day-to-day tasks.
+Those who live in assisted living typically need little assistance with their activities of daily living.
 They may be able to get dressed and eat on their own and do not need constant supervision.
 They should be healthy enough to be aware of themselves and their surroundings.
 Though medication may be required to live a normal life, they do not need any sort of vigilant monitoring to ensure their longevity.

-The difference in Services Offered By Assisted Living and Nursing Homes
+The Differences Between Assisted Living and Nursing Home Services

 Since those living in assisted living facilities do not need the kind of extensive care that nursing home residents do, they are allowed more freedoms and amenities.
 For instance, assisted living typically offers apartment-style units that can be decorated.
 These units can include kitchenettes so residents can do some of their own cooking.
 The facility itself will often offer daily activities ranging from church services, group outings, or exercise programs.

 Assisted living may offer some medication and medical services depending on the facility itself, however, one should not expect comprehensive medical care.
 There is still 24-hour staffing available in case of any needs or emergencies.
 Assisted living is not intended to be for someone who has severe medical needs, and instead will help promote a positive social experience for residents.
 Living together in a social community fosters an environment where seniors can prosper and share their lives with one another.

 Nursing homes, rather, are focused on caring for those with moderate to severe cognitive impairment or any other medical condition that requires constant monitoring to remain stable.
 The rooms offered are more similar to that of a hospital and may be shared with a roommate.
 There are fewer communal living areas than would be available in assisted living.
 Activities may be offered, but are far rarer since many residents of a nursing home will not be able to access them.